AK163631/RoboRally/README.md

 /*
 display board in gui
-display players and stats in gui
+display players and starts in gui
 */

 while(g.hasNext()) { // while game has further steps